edonb99/microfrontends-master-thesis/README.md

 This study demonstrates that:

 1. **Monolithic architecture** remains optimal for small-to-medium projects prioritizing simplicity and fast build times
-2. **Homogeneous micro-frontends** provide a balanced approach with good modularity and shared dependencies
+2. **Homogeneous microfrontends** provide a balanced approach with good modularity and shared dependencies
-3. **Heterogeneous micro-frontends** offer maximum flexibility and best production performance, at the cost of increased complexity
+3. **Heterogeneous microfrontends** offer maximum flexibility and best production performance, at the cost of increased complexity

 The choice depends on project scale, team structure, and long-term maintainability requirements.